Commercial Lease Renewal Solicitors

 Landlords

-If a landlord initiates the renewal process, a Section 25 notice will be served on the tenant.
+If a landlord wants to initiate the renewal process, they must serve a section 25 notice on the tenant.
 This notice must be in the prescribed form and meet statutory requirements, including:

-2. If the landlord wishes to terminate the tenancy, specify the ground/s for opposing the renewal.
+- If the landlord wishes to terminate the tenancy, specify the ground(s) for opposing the renewal.
 The notice provides the tenant with six to 12 months’ notice.

 To oppose a lease renewal, the landlord must meet one or more of the limited statutory grounds set out in the Landlord and Tenant Act 1954.